alyssarosenzweig/hw/README.md

 ## `browser`
 Your preferred browser, used for printing HTML.
 This should be the 'command-line accessable name'.
 That is, you should be able to type `BROWSER http://duckduckgo.com` at the command line, where BROWSER is this option, and DuckDuck Go's homepage should open.

+## `editor`
+When a new document is created or a note taking session starts, an editor of the user's choice pops up.
+Disclaimer: if this field is set to emacs, `hw` may spontaneously combust.

 ## `useGit`
 A simple boolean value of whether hw should use git.
 The answer is true, by the way ;)